 Whilst India is such a large country we will make travelling around it easy for you.
-Between destinations you will have a private driver who will transport you comfortably in a AC vehicle, typically a Toyota Innova (depending on group size).
-Whilst their English may not be as competent as your guides they will be of a high standard.
-This is the case even for small transfers such as to the airport.
+Between destinations and for airport transfers you will have a private driver who will transport you comfortably in a AC vehicle, typically a Toyota Innova (depending on group size).
+Whilst their English may not be as competent as your guides, you will still be able to communicate with your driver and often this becomes a highlight of your trip!

 For some relatively short journeys we may suggest taking a train rather than a car, for example between Delhi and Agra, as it can be quicker and offers another great experience and insight in to Indian culture.
-If this is the case then we will arrange your train tickets for you, which will always be in either 1st or 2nd Class Air Conditioned carriages, have a driver take you to the station and put you on the train and have a driver waiting at the platform when you arrive.
+If this is the case then we will arrange your train tickets for you, which will be in the highest carriage available, and your driver will help you on and off the train at each station.

 Internal flights may also be necessary on some trips, for example if you wanted to combine Rajasthan with Kerala.
 We can pre-book these tickets for you.
 Please note whilst travel is fantastic in India, there is always the possibility of delays, so we would always recommend allowing a suitable amount of time between journeys to allow for any delays and in particular when travelling prior to an international flight.
 In this case, we may suggest a night in an airport hotel.

 Taxi’s are generally quite old cars in India and you may have to battle for the meter to be put on with varying excuses as to why it might not work.
 If you say you will take another taxi you will often find it has started working again!
 There is also a high chance it doesn’t actually work and if this is the case agree a price before travelling.
 You may wish to ask one of your guides or at the hotel for advice on how much this should be.
 Hotels will also be more than happy to arrange a taxi for you at a fair price.